Fernando Gutiérrez (footballer)

 Fernando Antonio Gutiérrez Fernández (born 4 December 1980) is a Chilean former professional footballer and manager.
+He is currently in charge of San Antonio Unido.

 Managerial career

 From 2014 to 2021 Gutiérrez worked as the assistant coach of Mario Salas in several clubs, even managing Colo-Colo in the 2019 Copa Chile.
 In September 2021, he took the challenge of managing to Deportes Colina in the Segunda División Profesional de Chile.

+In April 2025, Gutiérrez was appointed manager of San Antonio Unido.